 In Summary

-Each Padel playing style is different, but whatever style you choose, a point of contact or position creates a spin that gives you better control over the court and gets you ahead of your opponent.
+Each padel playing style is different, but whatever style you choose, a point of contact or position creates a spin that gives you better control over the court and gets you ahead of your opponent.

 How the ball bounces off the paddle affects whether you have a slice shot or a topspin.

 You must choose the right position to help you get over the net and power through to earn that elusive point.
+And if you want to keep improving, compare your padel skills to other racket sports with our padel vs tennis breakdown or the padel vs pickleball comparison.

 Lucas Sánchez is the founder of SimplePadel.
 Born and raised in Spain, Lucas has been living in the US and UK for the last 20 years and currently calls Miami his home.
 While he’s never played professionally, the dream is still alive.